nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 TypeScript knows already which features are supported by which browser and it is smart enough to transpile our code to a version of JavaScript that will always work.
 We also have the option to configure which version we are targeting, in the `tsconfig.json` configuration, which we will cover in a minute.

 Now you may ask, what if I change this `js` file?
-Will this cause any issues.
+Will this cause any issues?
 Well, in general, you don't have to.
 You are not supposed to touch these files.
 Your goal is to write your source code in your `ts` files and then you have to run the `tsc` command every time to generate a new version of the `js` file.
 From now on, you can forget about these automatically generated `js` files.

 To avoid running this command manually, every time you change your code, you can use the watch option: